Judge or condemn

 How important is motivation?

 However, you should not conclude that employees who deliver good work are also motivated.
 That mistake is often made.
-However, managers regularly make the same mistake as their own managers: they know little about the employee's motivation pattern.
-Only when they reflect on the factors that are their own enthusiasm and determine their own drive, they understand what motivation actually is.
-What makes employees motivated?:
+Supervisors, however, regularly make the same mistake as their own managers: they know very little about the employee's motivation pattern.

 1. used for?